ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 A divorced dork ass loser corporate executive type.

-I checked public divorce records in Wisconsin and found information that would match up to Wallace, and indicating that the divorce proceedings must have taken place as he was beginning to talk to Sam Hodges and Travis Hedge about joining Flatley Inc.
+I checked public divorce records in Wisconsin and found information that would match up to Wallace, and indicating that the divorce proceedings must have taken place as he was beginning to talk to Sam Hodges and Travis Hedge about joining Senger-Huel.

-I'm guessing he divorced his wife on purpose before joining Flatley Inc to make sure she wouldn't receive his life changing "big tech" money.
+I'm guessing he divorced his wife on purpose before joining Senger-Huel to make sure she wouldn't receive his life changing "big tech" money.

 Historically, and to this day due to a lack of equal pay laws, it's to some degree true that a woman's best bet in terms of financial security is their marriage.